What is mutual recognition?

-Before obtaining a licence in Australia, it will be necessary to have your skills assessed and recognised.
+Before obtaining a licence in Australia, it may be necessary to have your skills assessed and recognised.

-If you wish to obtain a licence as an air-conditioning and refrigeration mechanic, electrician or plumber, you will need to have your skills assessed through Trades Recognition Australia (TRA).
-TRA provides two assessment services for this purpose; to find out which one is suitable for your situation, visit the TRA website www.tradesrecognitionaustralia.gov.au.
+If you wish to obtain a licence as an air-conditioning and refrigeration mechanic, electrician or plumber, you will need to have your skills assessed by Trades Recognition Australia (TRA).
+Further information is available from the TRA website.
 The website also provides helpful information about the pathway to licensing in Australia.

-For other licensed occupations, an assessment is done through the Recognition of Prior Learning (RPL) process.
-RPL is performed by Australian Training Organisations (RTOs) and can lead to the award of an Australian qualification.
-You can find out which RTO is registered to provide a RPL process for your occupation on the My Skills website www.myskills.gov.au.
+For other licenced occupations, an assessment is done through the Recognition of Prior Learning (RPL) process.
+RPL is performed by Australian registered training organisations (RTOs) and can lead to the award of an Australian qualification.
+You can find out which RTO is registered to provide a RPL process for your occupation on the My Skills website.